neume/mock_record/README.md

 # MockRecord

 It is a minimal base class that acts like an ActiveRecord without a matching database table.
-It has basic methods to support polymorhic association.
+It has basic methods to support polymorphic association.
 Nothing special here :)

 ## Installation